 An intriguing aspect of the fourth quarter results was the increase in life science financings to 24.5% of the total, the highest amount since the second quarter of 2011.
 As life science valuations were generally not as strong as other industries, this was a major factor in the slightly reduced valuation increase we saw this quarter.

 “The best performing industries in the quarter from a valuation perspective were internet/digital media and software, which had median price increases of 50% and 36%, respectively, compared to 54% and 46% in the third quarter of 2013, while hardware and life sciences increased 20% and 12% respectively in the fourth quarter,” added Fenwick corporate partner and survey co-author Michael Patrick.

 “At the big picture level, it was a solid quarter for the venture environment, with venture investment, IPOs and fundraising in the fourth quarter all showing good results,” added Patrick.

 Complete results of the survey with related discussion are posted on Fenwick & West’s website at www.fenwick.com/vcsurvey.

 About the Survey

-The Fenwick & West Quarterly Venture Capital Survey, co-authored by corporate partners Barry J. Kramer and Michael J. Patrick, has been published for over 10 years and offers a unique view of the venture capital market in Silicon Valley by providing insight into the changes in venture capital valuations and terms.
-Focusing exclusively on trends in venture financing and valuations, the Fenwick & West Survey complements the economic data presented in the Dow Jones VentureSource Survey and the MoneyTree™ Report by PricewaterhouseCoopers and the National Venture Capital Association based on data from Thomson Reuters.
+The Fenwick & West Quarterly Venture Capital Survey, co-authored by law firm partners Barry J. Kramer and Michael J. Patrick, has been published for over 11 years and offers a unique view of the venture capital market in Silicon Valley by providing insight into the changes in venture capital valuations and terms.
+Focusing exclusively on trends in venture financing and valuations, the Fenwick & West Survey complements the economic data presented by Dow Jones VentureSource and the MoneyTree™ Report by PricewaterhouseCoopers and the National Venture Capital Association based on data from Thomson Reuters.